nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 Blank lines and any characters past the `;` token are ignored.

 The `A` token denotes an absolute time to run the command on that line.
-If the time has not arrived, the sequencer will wait until the time arrives to execute the command.
-If the time has passed, the command will be run immediately.
+If the time has not arrived, the sequencer will wait until the time arrives to dispatch the command.
+If the time has passed, the command will dispatched immediately.

-The `R` token denotes a relative time from the current time when the command will be executed.
-It is relative to the time the line in the script is processed rather than the start of the script, since there may have been other delays previous to the command.
-A value of `R00:00:00` means that the command will be run immediately.
+The `R` token specifies a relative time from the current time when the command will be dispatched.
+It is relative to the time the line in the sequence is processed rather than the start of the sequence.
+A value of `R00:00:00` means that the command will be dispactched immediately.

 The `<CMD_NAME>` and `<ARG>` fields are the command mnemonic and arguments.

-The sequence to execute the tutorial commans would be as follows.
+The sequence to execute the tutorial commands would be as follows:

 ```
 ; Run this sequence to replicate the MathComponent tutorial